PetterJohanssonTilia/zaptalk_frontend/README.md

 ### WAVE web accessability testing

 All the pages have been looked through with WAVE.

 The following issues were identified and corrected:
+Inputfields missing labels

 Alerts still needing fixing:

-Skipped heading level - Since I'm using headers for styling I have skipped a lot of heading levels
+Skipped heading level - Since I'm wrongly using headers for styling I have skipped a lot of heading levels

 ### Lighthouse testing